kelvinkyalo/password-locker/password-locker/README.md

 # Description

-* An application that allows users to generate and store passwords named accounts.
+* An application that allows users to generate and store passwords named credentials.

 # Technologies used